wimverbruggen/lpjguess_rINS/README.md

 - See `readExample.R` for a script that reads the included global\*.ins files!

 To do
-- Deal with "param" lines in a better way.
+- Deal with "param" lines in a better, more structured, way.
 - Add metadata, which could be included as comments in the INS file header?